 Please join us in our endeavour to create a future-ready Mahindra.

-Director - Mahindra Institute of Quality
+Head - Mahindra Institute of Quality

 Annual assessments are conducted by experienced assessors which serves two purposes: it provides companies with feedback on implementation of TMW and serves as a common yardstick to measure TMW maturity across different companies in the group.